Florian-BACHO/EvSpikeSim/README.md

 ...
 ```
-The methods returns `NULL` if dynamic allocation failed;
+The function returns `NULL` if dynamic allocation failed;

 #### Create a network